MITgcm/MITgcm/doc/examples/reentrant_channel/reentrant_channel.rst

 :filelink:`data <verification/tutorial_reentrant_channel/input/data>`, which we found to be stable.
 For this choice, a 30-year integration requires setting :varlink:`nTimeSteps`\ ``=3732480``.

-While it would be possible to decrease (spatially uniform) harmonic viscosity to more a more appropriate value for this resolution, or perhaps use bi-harmonic viscosity (see :numref:`fluxform_lat_dissip`), we will make use of one of the nonlinear viscosity schemes described in :numref:`nonlinear_vis_schemes`, geared toward large eddy simulations, where viscosity is a function of the resolved motion.
+While it would be possible to decrease (spatially uniform) harmonic viscosity to a more appropriate value for this resolution, or perhaps use bi-harmonic viscosity (see :numref:`fluxform_lat_dissip`), we will make use of one of the nonlinear viscosity schemes described in :numref:`nonlinear_vis_schemes`, geared toward large eddy simulations, where viscosity is a function of the resolved motion.
 Here, we employ